 A man in Times Square offers this only-in-New-York service: "Tell me off.
 One dollar."*

 These three entrepreneurial panhandlers succeed (in their own way) because they know something many business people have yet to discover: Nothing's more powerful than a good story.

 Of course these stories rely on humor to succeed, but there's much more to them than that.

 They grab and hold your attention — motivating "customers" to "buy" — because they're personal, credible, compelling, and delivered with commitment and consistency.

 Grounded in a big idea

 "In business," says Cary Brazeman, principal of The Corporate Storyteller, "an effective corporate story usually begins with an idea, the same idea that is the basis of the business plan.
-What's the company's raison d'etre... its promise to business customers or consumers?
-That big idea should be the basis of the corporate story."
+What's the company's raison d'etre... its promise to customers?
+That big idea should be the basis of the brand story."

 Great business performances often elude otherwise strong organizations because their stories are poorly conceived or inadequately told.